marteinn/Skeppa/README.md

-3. Now run `skeppa prod setup`, this will upload `docker-compose.yml` to your prod path.
+3. Then run `skeppa prod setup`, this will upload `docker-compose.yml` to your prod path.
-4. Time to build and push your docker image, `skeppa prod build`
+4. Time to build a docker image of your app `skeppa prod build`
-5. Now when the image has been built and is in your repository, type `skeppa prod deploy` to deploy the image on your remote machine.
+5. Now send the image you just built to your registry `skeppa prod push`
+5. Finally type `skeppa prod deploy` to deploy the image on your remote machine and create running containers.
 6. Done!

 Want more [examples](https://github.com/marteinn/Skeppa/tree/develop/examples/)?